CrawfishPress/bevy_verlet_demo/README.md

  - at 500 balls, holding at 60 FPS - and I haven't added the pre-collision filtering
  - has a simple control-panel using Egui widgets
    - slider to set ball-count
-   - button to pause/start engine
    - slider to set ball radius
-   - added a Reset button
+   - slider to set ball-release delay
+   - pause-button
+   - reset-button
  - has basic Game State logic, cycled by GUI buttons
  - upscaled GUI widgets, larger/more readable